Teairra Mari

-Teairra Marí Thomas (born December 2, 1987) is an American singer-songwriter, dancer, and actress.
-At the age of 16, Jay-Z signed her to Def Jam and she released her first album, Roc-A-Fella Records Presents Teairra Marí.
-After disappointing sales, she was let go from her recording contract in the middle of production for her second album Second Round.
-In 2008, she returned to the music scene with the Pleasure P-assisted single "Hunt 4 U".
-After constant leaks, she re-recorded a second attempt at her second album titled At That Point, which was later shelved.
+Teairra Marí Thomas (born December 2, 1987) is an American rapper, singer-songwriter, dancer, and actress from Detroit, Michigan.
+At the age of 16, she signed with Def Jam Recordings and Jay-Z's Roc-A-Fella Records to release her debut studio album, Roc-A-Fella Records Presents Teairra Marí (2005).
+It peaked at number five on the Billboard 200 and was supported by the Billboard Hot 100-top 40 single, "Make Her Feel Good".

+In 2008, she returned to the music scene with her single "Hunt 4 U" (featuring Pleasure P).
+After constant leaks, she re-recorded a second attempt at her second album, At That Point, which was later shelved.
 In 2010, she starred in the film Lottery Ticket alongside rappers Bow Wow and Ice Cube.
-Since 2010, she has released several mixtapes including features from Nicki Minaj, Soulja Boy, and Gucci Mane.

 Career

 Early life and career beginnings

+Born in Detroit, Marí sung in church and she was influenced by the music of Motown acts and Aaliyah, Monica, and Brandy Norwood.
+Her grandmother was a background singer for Aretha Franklin.
+Marí attended Detroit High School for the Fine and Performing Arts.
 After Antonio "L.A."
 Reid heard Marí perform live, he offered her a contract.
 According to VP A&R at Island Def Jam Music Group Shakir Stewart, in an interview with HitQuarters, "Teairra was a star when she walked into the room.
 She captured the room when she did her audition.
 We fell in love with her from day one."